Roman Egypt: Christianity

 Egypt had an ancient tradition of religious speculation, enabling a variety of controversial religious views to thrive there.
 Not only did Arianism flourish, but other doctrines, such as Gnosticism and Manichaeism, either native or imported, found many followers.
 Another religious development in Egypt was the monasticism of the Desert Fathers, who renounced the material world in order to live a life of poverty in devotion to the Church.

 Egyptian Christians took up monasticism with such enthusiasm that the Emperor Valens had to restrict the number of men who could become monks.
 Egypt exported monasticism to the rest of the Christian world.
 Another development of this period was the development of Coptic, a form of the Ancient Egyptian language written with the Greek alphabet supplemented by several signs to represent sounds present in Egyptian which were not present in Greek.
 It was invented to ensure the correct pronunciation of magical words and names in pagan texts, the so-called Greek Magical Papyri.
 Coptic was soon adopted by early Christians to spread the word of the gospel to native Egyptians and it became the liturgical language of Egyptian Christianity and remains so to this day.

 Christianity eventually spread out west to the Berbers.
 The Coptic Church was established in Egypt.
-Since Christianity blended with local traditions, it never truly united the people against Arabian forces in the seventh and eight centuries.
 Later on in the seventh and eighth centuries, Christianity spread out to Nubia.

 The fall of the Western Empire in the 5th century further isolated the Egyptian Romans from Rome's culture and hastened the growth of Christianity.
 The success of Christianity led to a virtual abandonment of pharaonic traditions: with the disappearance of the Egyptian priests and priestesses who officiated at the temples, no-one could read the hieroglyphs of Pharaonic Egypt, and its temples were converted to churches or abandoned to the desert.